Quick Answer: Colorado's live music reputation begins—and for many people, ends—with Red Rocks Amphitheatre.

 Tennessee has Nashville.
 Nevada has Las Vegas.
 Louisiana has New Orleans.
 Each owes its ranking to a single dominant city.

 Colorado's ranking is different.
 It's driven by a state-wide ecosystem—Denver's urban venues, mountain amphitheatres, festival culture, and an audience that doesn't just attend concerts but organizes their lives around them.
-No other state offers world-class live music from a 200-seat jazz club at 5,280 feet to an open-air amphitheatre at 9,017 feet, all within a few hours' drive.
+No other state offers top-tier live music from a 200-seat jazz club at 5,280 feet to an open-air amphitheatre at 9,017 feet, all within a few hours' drive.

 Getting to the Show: Part of the Experience

-Here's the thing about Colorado's concert scene that nobody mentions in the rankings: the journey to many of these venues is as memorable as the show itself.
+about Colorado's concert scene that nobody mentions in the rankings: the journey to many of these venues is as memorable as the show itself.

 A drive to Mishawaka follows the Poudre River through a stunning canyon.
 The road to Red Rocks winds through geological formations that glow in the setting sun.
 The approach to Telluride crosses mountain passes with views that stop traffic.

 This is exactly why Arion LLC exists.
-When the drive to the venue is part of the concert experience—and when the drive home after a mountain show involves dark, winding roads and post-concert exhaustion—having a professional chauffeur isn't a luxury.
+When the drive to the venue is part of the concert experience,and when the drive home after a mountain show involves dark, winding roads and post-concert exhaustion—having a professional chauffeur isn't a luxury.
 It's how you experience Colorado's concert scene the way it was meant to be experienced.

 Frequently Asked Questions